 Which of these two options seems preferable to you?

 A traditional full-sized master’s degree is still oftentimes a worthwhile investment of time and money.
 Being able to pursue a Ph.D. is perhaps the most important difference between the two.
 After all, completing a MicroMasters will not give you a traditional degree which could be used to apply for a Ph.D.

 However, to me, programs such as this MicroMasters offered by MIT seem to offer considerably better „bang for the buck“ than a traditional master’s degree.
 If my goal was to complete a Ph.D. in as little time as possible, then I would certainly go with a normal master’s degree.
 However, in almost all other scenarios, I would pick the MicroMasters over a master’s degree.
 After all, I can use a completed MicroMasters to ease my way into a regular master’s degree if I wish to do so later on.

 Each person is different though, and depending on your learning goals your preferences in this regard will change accordingly.
 I will let you be the judge, but I hope this comparison at least gave you some food for thought.

-edX Online Degrees
+Review of edX Online Degrees